Fall Theme and Centers for Preschoolers

 Library Ideas

 Gather fiction and non-fiction books about Fall, apples, pumpkins, and others to support the theme.
-There are tons of beautiful ones that you can use, which could be found at your local library, in a used bookstore, or on Amazon.
+There are tons of beautiful ones you can use, which could be found at your local library, in a used bookstore, or on Amazon.
 These are some of my favorites:

 Science